Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-motion/README.md

 The code example can be updated to use other starter models from DEEPCRAFT&trade; Studio.
 For more information, see [Deploy model on PSOC&trade; 6 and PSOC&trade; Edge boards](https://developer.imagimob.com/deepcraft-studio/deployment/deploy-models-supported-boards/deploy-model-PSOC-6-PSOC-Edge).
 For details on generating, optimizing, and validating the model code using DEEPCRAFT&trade; Studio, see [Code generation for Infineon boards](https://developer.imagimob.com/deepcraft-studio/code-generation/code-gen-infineon-boards).

+> **Note:**
-> **Note:** The model provided in this example is taken from the starter models from DEEPCRAFT&trade; Studio and is not production ready.
+> 1. The model provided in this example is taken from the starter models from DEEPCRAFT&trade; Studio and is not production ready.
 You can develop your own models in DEEPCRAFT&trade; Studio and use this example to deploy them on PSOC&trade; Edge MCU by replacing the corresponding .c/.h files.
+> 2. By default, the orientation of the BMI270 sensor is aligned with the PSOC&trade; 6 AI Evaluation Kit.
+To disable this alignment, set the `SENSOR_REMAPPING` macro to `DISABLED` in the common.mk file.

 ## Related resources